vladmesh/Assistants/assistant/llm_context_assistant.md

   - **TimeTool:** Provides time-related operations.
   - **SubAssistantTool:** Enables delegation to sub-assistants.
   - **RestServiceTool:** Interfaces with external REST APIs to fetch or update data.

+### OpenAI Integration
+- **Tool Execution Flow:**
+  1. OpenAI creates a run and requests tool execution
+  2. Assistant executes the tool and gets result
+  3. Results are submitted back to OpenAI using `client.beta.threads.runs.submit_tool_outputs`
+  4. OpenAI processes the tool output and continues the conversation

 ## 4. Message & Context Handling
 - **Input Processing:**